acastroaraujo/ccc/README.md

 library(dplyr)
 ```

+**Thirty Years**

-There are 3 built-in datasets in this package, which cover 30 years
+There are 3 built-in datasets in this package that cover 30 years after
-after the first ruling was published.
+the first ruling was published.

 ``` r
 glimpse(citations)